China-US trade talks to restart after G20 tariff truce

 The US leader has also angered the Chinese side by claiming the slowing economy is forcing them to make a trade deal, and blacklisting telecom giant Huawei over national security concerns.

+In a commentary on Tuesday, state news agency Xinhua admitted relations were "strained" and called for the US to "treat China with due respect if it wants a trade deal".

-But the kick-starting of trade negotiations is being seen as positive -— even if little of substance is expected -- following a truce agreed between Trump and Chinese president Xi Jinping at the G20 in June.
+But the kick-starting of trade negotiations is still being seen as positive -— even if little of substance is expected -- following a truce agreed between Trump and Chinese President Xi Jinping at the G20 in June.

 "Realistically, this round of talks is about clarifying where the two sides stand after a significant lull in engagement," said Jake Parker, senior vice president at the US-China Business Council.